 The decrease in compensation and benefits expense during 2009 compared with 2008 was impacted by several items.
 A large component of this decrease was related to employee payroll costs, as union labor hours declined as a result of lower U.S. Domestic Package volume, and management payroll declined as a result of a reduction in the total number of management employees through attrition combined with a wage freeze.
 Benefits expense increased due to higher employee health and welfare program costs, which were impacted by higher union contribution rates, and increased pension expense.
 Pension expense increases resulted from higher union contribution rates for multi-employer pension plans, combined with increased interest costs, a decrease in our expected return on plan assets and the amortization of actuarial losses for company-sponsored plans.
-The interest cost grew due to continued service accruals, while the decrease in expected return on plan assets and the antization of actuarial losses.
+The interest cost grew due to continued service accruals, while the decrease in expected return on plan assets and the actuarial losses were primarily due to the negative asset returns experienced in 2008.
 The overall increase in benefits expense was partially offset by a freeze in the company contributions to our primary employee defined contribution savings plan.